jamesd3/Web-Developer-Project-3/README.md

 Adding your own

 If you would like you can add additional functionality to the game.
-You can add more code to the app.js file and to the Enemy and Player classes to accomplish that.'''
+You can add more code to the app.js file and to the Enemy and Player classes to accomplish that.```

 ### Steps to Completion

-* 1 Take Object Oriented JavaScript Course.
+1. Take Object Oriented JavaScript Course.
-* 2 Take HTML5 Canvas Course.
+2. Take HTML5 Canvas Course.
-* 3 Read the detailed instructions for the project.
+3. Read the detailed instructions for the project.
-* 4 Download the art assets and provided game engine.
+4. Download the art assets and provided game engine.
-* 5 Review the video of the completed game and take note of the game's rules.
+5. Review the video of the completed game and take note of the game's rules.
-* 6 Review the code and comments provided in app.js
+6. Review the code and comments provided in app.js
-* 7 Identify the various classes you will need to write.
+7. Identify the various classes you will need to write.
-* 8 Identify and code the properties each class must have to accomplish its tasks.
+8. Identify and code the properties each class must have to accomplish its tasks.
-* 9 Write the functions that provide functionality to each of your class instances.
+9. Write the functions that provide functionality to each of your class instances.

 ### Notable Alterations to Game (beyond 'meets expectations' scope)